 I hate leaving California, but it is always a bittersweet feeling: because I always know that in less than a year, I will come back for more.
 I always do.

-Disclaimer: a huge thank you to everyone who made this weekend perfect, especially the cities of West Hollywood and Santa Monica.
+Disclaimer: a huge thank you to everyone who made this weekend in LA perfect, especially the cities of West Hollywood and Santa Monica.
 I rested my head at the Four Seasons Los Angeles at Beverly Hills and at the Beverly Wilshire, a Four Seasons Hotel.
 I indulged at Fragola, Tortilla Republic, SUR, Perry’s Cafe, Exhale Spa and the Border Grill.
 And I loved being photographed by Charles Hopkins and Flytographer.